 -H+F -HSO4--H3PO4-[HF]

+OrgAlk-induced biases in sampling sites

-The biases in pH and ΩAr resulting from neglecting OrgAlk in the Barents Sea and Svalbard fjords were assessed by comparing calculations using the modified CO2SYS program with TA, DIC, and OrgAlk as input variables against those from the traditional method, which uses only TA and DIC and omits OrgAlk.
-Both calculations employed the same empirical formulations for the dissociation constants of carbonic acid40, bisulfate52, and total borate concentration51.
+The OrgAlk-induced biases in pH and ΩAr in the Barents Sea and Svalbard fjords were assessed by comparing calculations using the modified CO2SYS program with TA, DIC, and OrgAlk as input variables against those from the traditional method, which uses only TA and DIC.
+Both calculations employed the same empirical formulations for the dissociation constants of carbonic acid43, bisulfate55, and total borate concentration54.

+A set of perturbation experiments was conducted to examine how OrgAlk-induced biases in pH and ΩAr may respond to future carbonate system changes under SSP5-8.5.
+Three stepwise perturbation cases were designed to represent progressively combined future changes associated with warming, CO2 driven DIC accumulation, freshwater driven TA dilution, and enhanced riverine DOC input with a potential increase in OrgAlk.
+The changes in temperature, TA, and DIC were prescribed based on the mean SSP5 8.5 projections for the Arctic Ocean56.
+The increase in OrgAlk was based on the projected enhancement of riverine DOC input57 , under the assumption that riverine OrgAlk varies proportionally with DOC.
+For each perturbation case, pH and ΩAr were calculated with and without accounting for OrgAlk using the modified CO2SYS program, and the resulting differences were used to estimate OrgAlk induced biases.

+ESM-based biases in present-day and future ocean acidification estimates

-We also estimated biases in calculated pH and ΩAr for the modern period (2005-2015) across the Arctic Ocean margins.
+We further estimated biases in calculated pH and ΩAr for the recent period 2005-2015 in the Barents Sea Opening region, where Earth system model (ESM) outputs are more directly applicable.
 Monthly salinity, nutrient, TA, and DIC data were taken from the Norwegian Earth System Model version 2 (NorESM2-MM).
-Monthly OrgAlk concentrations were simulated by assuming that the relationship between OrgAlk, TA, and salinity observed in the Barents Sea and Svalbard fjords applies across other Arctic marginal seas.
-Biases in pH and ΩAr across the entire Arctic Ocean margins was then estimated with the modified CO2SYS program.
+Monthly OrgAlk concentrations were simulated by assuming that the relationship between OrgAlk, TA, and salinity applies across the broader Barents Sea Opening.
+Biases in pH and ΩAr across the Barents Sea Opening was then estimated with the modified CO2SYS program.

-The sensitivity of projected pH and ΩAr to the inclusion of OrgAlk was further quantified.
-This sensitivity was evaluated for the Arctic Ocean margins under the Shared Socioeconomic Pathway (SSP) scenarios SSP1-2.6 and SSP5-8.5.
+Moreover, we quantified the sensitivity of ESM-derived pH and ΩAr projections to whether OrgAlk is accounted for in carbonate system calculations for the Barents Sea Opening region.
+This sensitivity was evaluated under the Shared Socioeconomic Pathway (SSP) scenarios SSP1-2.6 and SSP5-8.5.
 Monthly values of surface TA, DIC, salinity, temperature, and nutrients were extracted from NorESM2-MM simulations spanning the present to 2100.
-Assuming a temporally constant relationship among OrgAlk, TA, and salinity across the Arctic Ocean margins, we quantified the sensitivity of projected pH and ΩAr to OrgAlk as the difference between calculations with and without its inclusion.
+Assuming a temporally constant relationship among OrgAlk, TA, and salinity across the Barents Sea Opening region, we quantified the sensitivity of projected pH and ΩAr to OrgAlk as the difference between calculations with and without accounting for OrgAlk.

 References